Accelerating Benders decomposition for solving a sequence of sample average approximation replications: Computational Study

 \subsubsection{Impact of Adaptive Initialization}

-Analysis of the cut distribution in Tables \ref{tab:cflp_cut_distribution} and \ref{tab:cmnd_cut_distribution} reveals that adaptive initialization consistently introduces a higher number of initial cuts compared to static initialization.
-To isolate the impact of cut quality from quantity on the observed performance improvements, we conduct another experiment in which we modify the static initialization method to add the same number of cuts as adaptive initialization.
+Analysis of the cut distribution in Tables \ref{tab:cflp_cut_distribution} - \ref{tab:uc_cut_distribution} reveals that adaptive initialization consistently introduces a higher number of initial cuts compared to static initialization.
+However, for the CFLP and CMND instances, the difference in the number of initial cuts between static and adaptive initialization is more drastic compared to the UC instance.
+Therefore, to isolate the impact of cut quality from quantity on the observed performance improvements, we focus our analysis on CFLP and CMND and conduct an experiment in which we modify the static initialization method to add the same number of cuts as adaptive initialization for these two problem types.
 In this version of static initialization, which we refer to as boosted static initialization, we solve the LP relaxation first as usual, and then use static initialization to add \( \left\lceil \frac{n}{K} \right\rceil \) cuts per scenario to the main problem, where $n$ is the number of cuts that was added by the adaptive initialization method for the same instance.
 For each scenario within the new SAA replication, we identify the top \( \left\lceil \frac{n}{K} \right\rceil \) dual solutions from the DSP that lead to the highest value of the subproblem objective value function, $\qapp{\overline{x}, \pilist}$, evaluated at the first two optimal solutions in \( \xlistopt \).
 The cuts generated from these are then used to initialize the problem.
 This ensures both initialization approaches use the same number of cuts.

 In Fig. \ref{fig:static_boost}, we track the root node gap closed and also the average time taken to solve the \(i^{th}\) SAA replication over 26 replications using boosted static initialization and adaptive initialization.
 The results demonstrate that adaptive initialization remains superior even when the static initialization adds the same number of cuts.
 Thus, we conclude that the adaptive nature of adaptive initialization is important, and in particular it seems to benefit from allowing the number of cuts added for each scenario to vary.